-The ACLU had previously filed a complaint with the Department of Justice on December 18, 2014, only days after the school instituted the restroom policy.
-The ACLU's complaint stated that the school's behavior was a violation of Title IX in that discrimination based on a person's transgender status is discrimination based on sex.
-Additionally, the complaint alleged that, since there had never been any complaints regarding Plaintiff, any privacy concerns were nothing more than irrational prejudice or stigma against transgender people.
+The ACLU had previously filed a complaint with the U.S. Department of Justice (DOJ) on December 18, 2014, only days after the school board instituted the restroom policy.
+The ACLU's complaint stated that the school board's behavior was a violation of Title IX in that discrimination based on a person's transgender status is discrimination based on sex.
+Additionally, the complaint alleged that, since there had never been any complaints regarding the plaintiff, any privacy concerns were nothing more than irrational prejudice or stigma against transgender people.

-Plaintiff appealed.
-In the Fourth Circuit, on October 28, 2015, the Department of Justice filed an amicus curiae brief in support of Plaintiff's appeal.
-The DOJ, citing a letter issued by the Department of Education, took the position that discrimination based on transgender status constitutes discrimination based on sex, that denying a student access to the restroom that corresponds to their gender identity denies the student equal educational opportunity, and that general invocations of privacy and safety do not override Title IX's prohibition on sex-based discrimination.
-This marks the first time the administration has taken this position in an appeals court.
+The plaintiff appealed.
+In the Fourth Circuit, on October 28, 2015, the DOJ filed an amicus curiae brief in support of plaintiff's appeal.
+The DOJ, citing a letter issued by the U.S. Department of Education (DOE), took the position that discrimination based on transgender status constitutes discrimination based on sex, denying a student access to the restroom that corresponds to their gender identity denies the student equal educational opportunity, and general invocations of privacy and safety do not override Title IX's prohibition on sex-based discrimination.
+This marked the first time the administration took this position in an appeals court.

 On April 19, 2016, the Fourth Circuit reversed and vacated in part the district court’s ruling.
 The circuit court found that Title IX is ambiguous on how gender should be determined for purposes of finding impermissible sex discrimination.
-The court also found that the U.S Department of Education’s interpretation of Title IX, which required schools to treat transgender students consistent with the gender identity, was the result of the agency’s fair and considered judgment, and was neither a convenient litigating position nor a post hoc rationalization.
-Based on those findings, the circuit court reversed the Judge Doumar's grant of summary judgment to the school board, finding that the Department of Education’s interpretation was entitled to deference.
-The circuit court further found that the Judge Doumar had improperly excluded evidence in deciding whether to grant the Plaintiff preliminary injunctive relief.
-The circuit court then remanded the question of whether to grant Plaintiff injunctive relief with instructions to consider the improperly excluded evidence. ___ F.3d ___, 2016 WL 1567467.
+The court also found that the DOE’s interpretation of Title IX, which required schools to treat transgender students consistent with the gender identity, was the result of the agency’s fair and considered judgment, and was neither a convenient litigating position nor a post hoc rationalization.
+Based on those findings, the Fourth Circuit reversed Judge Doumar's grant of summary judgment to the school board, finding that the DOE’s interpretation was entitled to deference.
+The Fourth Circuit further found that the Judge Doumar had improperly excluded evidence in deciding whether to grant the plaintiff preliminary injunctive relief.
+The Fourth Circuit then remanded the question of whether to grant plaintiff injunctive relief with instructions to consider the improperly excluded evidence.
+822 F.3d 709 (4th Cir.
+2016).

 Plaintiff had also asked for the case to be reassigned to a different court on remand.
-He argued that various statements by Judge Doumar expressing opinions about medical facts and gender dysphoria indicated that the district court had pre-existing views that it would unwilling to set aside in the face of contrary evidence about gender and sexuality.
-The circuit court denied reassignment, finding that there was insufficient evidence that the Judge Doumar would refuse to consider and credit sound contrary evidence, and that the his methods were idiosyncratic but not fundamentally unfair.
+He argued that various statements by Judge Doumar expressing opinions about medical facts and gender dysphoria indicated that the judge had pre-existing views that he would unwilling to set aside in the face of contrary evidence about gender and sexuality.
+The Fourth Circuit denied reassignment, finding that there was insufficient evidence that the Judge Doumar would refuse to consider and credit sound contrary evidence, and that his methods were idiosyncratic but not fundamentally unfair.
 Id.

 On June 23, 2016, Judge Doumar issued an order granting plaintiff a preliminary injunction allowing him to use the boys' restroom.
-Judge Doumar, noting that the plaintiff had not asked for access to the boys' locker rooms, specified that the preliminary injunction was limited to access to the boys' restrooms.
+Judge Doumar, noting that the plaintiff had not asked for access to the boys' locker rooms, specified that the preliminary injunction was limited to plaintiff’s ability to access the boys' restrooms.

-On June 27, defendants appealed Judge Doumar's decision to grant plaintiff a preliminary injunction, and asked for a stay of Judge Doumar's order pending the outcome of that appeal.
-The court of appeals denied a stay.
+On June 27, 2016, defendants appealed Judge Doumar's decision to grant plaintiff a preliminary injunction, and asked for a stay of Judge Doumar's order pending the outcome of that appeal.
+The Fourth Circuit denied the stay on July 6, 2016.